The Home Zelda And F. Scott Fitzgerald Shared Together Is Now Available For Overnight Stays

 F. Scott Fitzgerald once wrote in The Great Gatsby, “We beat on, boats against the current, borne back ceaselessly into the past.”
 Proving how correct Fitzgerald’s tragic words often were, those who admire the author can also revisit the ghosts of the past at the author’s old home.

 In 1986, the house in question officially became the Scott & Zelda Museum, making it the one and only location anywhere in the world that is completely dedicated to the two authors.
-Besides overnight stays, the museum also hosts a number of events that includes workshops, discussions and tours.
+Besides overnight stays, the museum also hosts a number of events that includes workshops, discussions, and tours.

 The museum has now taken a very personal approach to the Fitzgeralds and in April opened its doors and an apartment upstairs to overnight guests through Airbnb.
 Guests so far have been very respectful of the property and museum, with director Sara Powell explaining that anyone who would care enough to spend the night in Zelda and F. Scott Fitzgerald’s former home would clearly not do anything to harm the house.